Medication: Prescription drug history

 Lithium was discovered in the 19th century for nervous disorders and its possible mood-stabilizing or prophylactic effect; it was cheap and easily produced.
 As lithium fell out of favor in France, valpromide came into play.
 This antibiotic was the origin of the drug that eventually created the mood stabilizer category.
 Valpromide had distinct psychotrophic effects that were of benefit in both the treatment of acute manic states and in the maintenance treatment of manic depression illness.
 Psychotropics can either be sedative or stimulant; sedatives aim at damping down the extremes of behavior.
 Stimulants aim at restoring normality by increasing tone.
 Soon arose the notion of a tranquilizer which was quite different from any sedative or stimulant.
 The term tranquilizer took over the notions of sedatives and became the dominant term in the West through the 1980s.
 In Japan, during this time, the term tranquilizer produced the notion of a psyche-stabilizer and the term mood stabilizer vanished.

-Premarin (conjugated estrogens, introduced in 1942) and Prempro (a combination estrogen-progestin pill, introduced in 1995) dominated the hormone replacement therapy (HRT) during the 1990s.
-HRT is not a life-saving drug, nor does it cure any disease.
-HRT has been prescribed to improve one's quality of life.
-Doctors prescribe estrogen for their older female patients both to treat short-term menopausal symptoms and to prevent long-term diseases.
-In the 1960s and early 1970s, more and more physicians began to prescribe estrogen for their female patients. between 1991 and 1999, Premarin was listed as the most popular prescription and best-selling drug in America.
+Premarin (conjugated estrogens, introduced in 1942) and Prempro (a combination estrogen-progestin pill, introduced in 1995) dominated hormone replacement therapy (HRT) regimens during the 1990s.
+Though not designed to cure any disease, HRT is prescribed to improve quality of life and as a preventative measure, such as treating post-menopausal symptoms.
+In the 1960s and early 1970s, more physicians began to prescribe estrogen for their female patients.
+Between 1991 and 1999, Premarin was listed as the most popular prescription and best-selling drug in America.

 The first oral contraceptive, Enovid, was approved by FDA in 1960.
 Oral contraceptives inhibit ovulation and so prevent conception.
 Enovid was known to be much more effective than alternatives including the condom and the diaphragm.
 As early as 1960, oral contraceptives were available in several different strengths by every manufacturer.
 In the 1980s and 1990s, an increasing number of options arose including, most recently, a new delivery system for the oral contraceptive via a transdermal patch.
-In 1982, a new version of the Pill was introduced, known as the "biphasic" pill.
+In 1982, a new version of "the pill" was introduced, known as the biphasic pill.
 By 1985, a new triphasic pill was approved.
-Physicians began to think of the Pill as an excellent means of birth control for young women.
+Physicians began to think of "the pill" as an excellent means of birth control for young women.